-Our group's overall effective tax rate on underlying profits will typically broadly match the UK headline rate, currently at 19%.
+Our group's overall effective tax rate on underlying profits will typically broadly match the UK headline rate, currently at 25%.
 However, the actual effective cash tax rate may fluctuate from the headline UK rate year by year due to the way statutory tax relief works for items such as capital investment, R&D and financing:

 An important element of the group's tax liability position is tax allowances on our capital spend.
-We spent around £900 million on capital items in 2023, so any changes to the allowances can significantly affect our tax bill.
-From 1 April 2021, for a two-year period, special firstyear tax allowances, 'super deductions', have been introduced to encourage investment and these apply to a significant element of our infrastructure spend.
+We spent around £1.25 billion on capital items in 2025, so any changes to the allowances can significantly affect our tax bill.
+From 1 April 2023, full expensing has been introduced, giving accelerated relief on capital investment.
+This has been announced as a permanent measure and is expected to apply to a significant amount of our infrastructure spend.
 We are a sector leader in terms of innovation and continue to invest in order to make our processes and operations more efficient.
 We claim available enhanced tax reliefs on this expenditure where applicable.